biggorilla-gh/koko/docs/guide.rst

 **Entity name token containment**

-This pattern allows us to check if an entity ``contains`` a sequence of sepcified tokens.
+This pattern allows us to check if an entity ``contains`` a sequence of specified tokens.
 Note that the tokens should appear in the same exact form and order to be considered a match.

 ::